 - CO1.
 Understand and apply research approaches, techniques and strategies in the appropriate manner for managerial decision making - CO2.
 Conceptualize the research process - CO3.
 Get knowledge and understanding of data analysis and interpretation in the relation to the research process - CO4.
 Develop an understanding of various research designs and techniques - CO5.
-Develop an understanding of the ethical dimensions of conduction applied research Note:- The paper will consist of two parts.
+Develop an understanding of the ethical dimensions of conduction applied research.
+Note: The paper will consist of two parts.
 The first part (Written examination) of 80 marks will be divided into four units.
-Two questions will be asked from each unit and the student will have to answer one question from each unit.
-The second part sof 20 marks will consist of a Seminar paper to be evaluated by the course teacher taking into consideration the contents and presentation of the paper.
+There will be two questions in each unit and the student will have to answer one question from each unit.
+The second part of 20 marks will consist of two assignments and a Seminar paper to be evaluated by the course teacher.
 Unit - I - Theories of knowledge: Empiricism and Rationalism. - Nature of Scientific Research, Assumptions and Steps in scientific method, Limitations of scientific method. - Hypothesis: Nature, Types and Sources of Hypothesis, Characteristics of an useful Hypothesis, Importance and Role of Hypothesis - Theory as a guide to the Research Process Unit -II - Research Design, Preparation of Research Design for various types of Research. - Importance and Role of Research Design. - Sampling Design : Concept and Principles of Sampling. - Types of Sampling : Simple Random Sampling, Systematic Random Sampling Stratified Random Sampling, Multi-stage Sampling, Non Probability Sampling. - Characteristics and Problems of Representative Sample.
 Unit-III - Types and Sources of Data, - Techniques of Data Collection : Observation, Interview and Questionnaire. - Data Analysis: Editing and Coding of Data, Classification and Tabulation of Data, Scaling Techniques, Statistical Analysis: Measures of Central Tendency, Co-relations Content Analysis.
-Unit-IV - Research and TheoryResearch Report Writing - Problems of objectivity in Social Science Research.
+Unit-IV - Research and Theory - Research Report Writing - Problems of objectivity in Social Science Research.
 Books Recommended: